balqui/yacaree/README.md

 # yacaree
 On our way to a decent, revamped Python3 future version of the now somewhat old yacaree association miner.

+Current recommended version is v1.2.5 under Releases.

+Double-click on yacaree.pyw to launch directly GUI in both Windows and Linux (if launchers are properly configured in your system);
+otherwise, call ./yacaree.py or, in an emergency, python(2/3) yacaree.py
-Latest versions 1.2.4 and the just earlier 1.2.3 available, both able to work under both Python 2 and Python 3.
-Run python(2/3) yacaree.py --help for instructions on Linux.
-Not sure what happens on Windows anymore, as these days (Covid-19-related confinement at home) I do not have access to such a box.
+(with --help for instructions).
+Latest versions since 1.2.3 are able to work under both Python 2 and Python 3.

+If run from CLI, further options exist.
+If run from GUI, the advantage is the ability to stop the mining process should your patience be exhausted.

 Scientific details in